darkpiv/Gnanis/README.md

                 .collect(Collectors.joining(", "));
 ```

-#### Filter out elements in a stream that aren't found in other streams
+#### Filter out elements in a stream that aren'val found in other streams
 ```java
  // standard Java, one way to do it
  Set<String> distinctItemsInStream2 = stream2.collect(Collectors.toSet());